cgwire/kitsu/docs/first_production/README.md

 ## Create Assets

 So, now you have the first script for your production.
-Next, it's time to do the breakdown and the creation of the assets.
+Next, it's time to break down and create the assets.
 Finally, it allows you to list your assets, dispatch the work to the artists, and follow each related task's progress.